 If you’re not into hearing about poop, I don’t advise reading this post (or having a child, actually, because kids and poop are a package deal).

 It’s hard to pinpoint exactly when our family’s poop struggles began.
 Sometime after our daughter’s first birthday, the time between her poops started getting longer and longer.
 Every few days, we’d suffer through a hour of moaning and crying until she finally got it out.
-We tried to improve the issue by cutting back on how much dairy she gets, giving her prunes for snacks, daily scoops of Miralax, and encouraging her to drink plenty of water.
+We tried to relieve our constipated child by cutting back on how much dairy she gets, giving her prunes for snacks, daily scoops of Miralax, and encouraging her to drink plenty of water.
 She eats a healthy diet and gets lots of exercise.
 Our pediatrician assured us that toddler constipation is unfortunately very common, and that we were doing everything we should to encourage her to go.

 The situation continued to decline from there, and I feel we’re currently at rock bottom with the poop struggles.
 Our lives are held hostage by this issue.
 It determines how every day will go: If it’ll be a pleasant day with our beautiful daughter, or a nightmare day with tears and desperation.